Ronen-Sigan/E2E-Encryption-Demo/README.md

 1. Click "Generate Keys" for both Joe and Jane.
 2. Click "Calculate Secret" for both.
 You'll see they have the same secret!
 3. Type a message in Joe's text box and click "Encrypt."
-4 .Click "Send to Jane."
+4. Click "Send to Jane."
 5. On Jane's side, click "Decrypt" to see the original message.

 ### Acknowledgments